By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Step 5.
 The content held by

-is replaced with the newly generatedCardMainScreen
+fullScreenPlaceholderis replaced with the newly generatedCardMainScreen.

 3.6.2.
 Design Considerations